Monshou1251/django_vue_challenge/README.md

   - Identify points where user input may be improperly sanitized.

 ## Learning Resources
-- Link to SQL injection basics: (https://portswigger.net/web-security/sql-injection)
+- Link to SQL injection basics: https://portswigger.net/web-security/sql-injection
 - Link to authentication vulnerabilities and solutions: https://portswigger.net/web-security/authentication

 ## Support and Community
-- Join our community [link to forum or group] for discussions and support.
-- For technical issues, please open an issue on [link to issue tracker].
+- For technical issues, please contact me.

-## Contributing
-We welcome contributions from the cybersecurity community.
-Please read our contribution guidelines [link to guidelines] before submitting a pull request.

 ## License
-This project is licensed under [Your License Name] - see the [LICENSE.md](LICENSE) file for details.
+Feel free to utilize this whenever you deem it appropriate.